-- Rubber Cement and Solvent: of course, if you cut an image you will need to paste it to the paper.
+- Rubber Cement and Solvent: of course, if you cut an image you will need to paste it into the paper.
 Sometimes, parts of the image were so small that the designers need to use a tweezer.

 - Technical Pens: these were special and rechargeable pens used for designers.
 The most common brand was “Rapidograph”.
 They were used when the designers needed to make precise lines.
 Pencils were used too.

 When the designer worked with images, they cut and pasted photos.
 When they were doing that, they needed to be pretty precise.
-Of course, they used a copy of the photos and not the original one on the first try.
+Of course, they used a copy of the images and not the original one on the first try.

-When a print design was complete, designers covered it with glassline paper to modify the colors of the final images, letters, and other elements.
+When a print design was complete, designers covered it with paper to modify the colors of the final images, letters, and other elements.
 Finally, it was photographed, and designers looked for some mistakes in the negative.